 It’s not uncommon that a person visits any country (in our case India) and generates income such that such s/he becomes taxable in such country.
 If it happens in India, then such a person is required to obtain a tax clearance certificate from the income tax authorities.
 People who are required to obtain tax clearance certificates can be bifurcated into two categories i.e., persons not domiciled in India and persons domiciled in India.
 Let’s understand the requirements of tax clearance certificate in India in detail.

 Persons who are not domiciled in India usually come to India in relation to employment.
 In other cases, they might visit India for business or profession.
-In any case, they are required to obtain a tax clearance certificate India stating that they do not have any tax liability pending to be discharged in case they have derived income from any source in India.
+In any case, they are required to obtain a tax clearance certificate in India stating that they do not have any tax liability pending to be discharged in case they have derived income from any source in India.
 Thus, there are 3 conditions that need to be fulfilled in order to mandatorily obtain a tax clearance certificate:

 Usually, the concerned employer or the person responsible for paying income shall state to the income tax authorities through an undertaking that the tax liability of the person not domiciled in India will be paid by such employer or person paying income.
-Income tax authority shall issue the No Objection Certificate in Form No. 30B stating that it does not have any objection with the person leaving India.
+Income tax authority shall issue the No Objection Certificate in Form No. 30B stating that it does not have any objection to the person leaving India.
 Upon receiving the undertaking, the income tax authorities shall issue the certificate.

 The tax clearance certificate for individuals or businesses is usually not mandatory for persons domiciled in India.
-They usually need to disclose their Permanent Account Number (PAN), estimated duration of stay outside India and the purpose of their visit outside India.
+They usually need to disclose their Permanent Account Number (PAN), estimated duration of stay outside India, and the purpose of their visit outside India.
 However, if the income tax authorities require such persons to obtain a tax clearance certificate, then it can pass such an order after obtaining the approval of the Chief Commissioner of Income Tax.
-Following are the circumstances whereby a person domiciled in India may be required to obtain tax clearance certificate in India:
+Following are the circumstances whereby a person domiciled in India may be required to obtain a tax clearance certificate in India:

 Prima facie, it can be seen that the persons who are or might have tax liability in India are required to obtain a tax clearance certificate.
 Thus, the following categories of persons are not required to obtain tax clearance certificates from income tax authorities: